olitheolix/nobby/README.rst

 version control, not an entire Wordpress installation.

 Nobby uses SVG images to facilitate seamless scaling of all equations and text.
-See `here <https://olitheolix.com/?page_id=20>`_ for a live demonstration of the converted `demo.tex
+See `here <https://olitheolix.github.io/nobby/>`_ for a live demonstration of the converted `demo.tex
 <https://github.com/olitheolix/nobby/blob/master/demo/demo.tex>`_ file
 looks on a Wordpress site.

 If you want to write web articles in LaTeX then Nobby may be for you.
-If you are looking for a way to convert your PhD thesis to HTML then... maybe not, but feel free to try anyway!
+If you are looking for a way to convert your thesis to HTML then... maybe not, but feel free to try anyway!